 This prize is open to all full-time undergraduate students in Year 2 or higher from main campus Philosophy courses between September 5, 2019 and April 3, 2020.
-Philosophy Professors may also nominate exceptional essays submitted through the full 2019-20 academic year.
+Philosophy Professors may nominate exceptional essays submitted during the 2019-20 academic year for this prize or students can nominate themselves.
 The Chair of Philosophy will select the recipient.

 The student’s name, student number, email address and full mailing address should appear on the first page of the essay only, and all other identifiers should be removed.
 Please include the philosophy course number for which the essay was written for.
 Only one essay per student can be submitted.

 Submission Procedure: Essays must be submitted by April 15 to the Undergraduate Program Coordinator, Sarah Murdoch, at firstname.lastname@example.org in PDF or DOC format.

 The winner will be invited to an awarding ceremony in the upcoming 2020-21 academic year.

 - Full- time undergraduate student, Year 2 or higher.

 - Essay is from a main campus philosophy course from the 2019-20 academic year (September 5, 2019 to April 3, 2020).

 - Student’s name, student number, email address, full mailing address, course number are on the first page of the essay only.